 Clear Sight Triangle: At intersections of alleys and driveways (this includes private driveways and adjacent private driveways), the triangle shall be defined by drawing a line between two (2) points that are a minimum of ten feet (10') from the intersection along the property lines.
 At intersections of public streets, the triangle shall be defined by drawing a line between the two (2) points that are a minimum of forty feet (40') from the intersection along the property lines.

-Larger Clear Sight Triangle: Larger clear vision triangles may be required where local streets enter arterial streets, major collector streets, or parkways, except that "clear vision triangles" need not be maintained at signed or signalized intersections in the community center.
+Larger Clear Sight Triangle: Larger clear sight triangles may be required where local streets enter arterial streets, major collector streets, or parkways, except that "clear vision triangles" need not be maintained at signed or signalized intersections in the community center.
 "Clear vision triangles" may also be waived at signed or signalized intersections in neighborhood centers.

 Grade Differences: Where there is a difference in the grade of the properties on either side of a fence, wall or other similar structure, the height of the fence shall be measured from the natural grade of the property upon which it is located.